 ID Technical standard 7.0 Servers management access on ports SSH/22 or SSH/2222 (Not SFTP/2222), TELNET/23, RDP/3389, WinRM/5985-5986, VNC/ 5900-5901 TS/CITRIX/1494 or 1604, LDAP/389 or 636 and RPC/135, NETBIOS/1 37-139 must not be permitted from outside the VPC through security groups.
 8.0 Database management access on ports (MySQL/3306, PostgreSQL/5432, Oracle/15 21, MSSQL/1433) or on custom port must not be permitted from public IPs not routed to VPC over DX, VPC-peer, or VPN via security group.
+8.1 Any resource where customer data can be stored should not be exposed to public internet directly.
 9.0 Direct applications access over port HTTP/80, HTTPS/8443 and HTTPS/443 from the Internet is permitted only to load balancers, but not to any compute resources directly e.g. EC2 instances, ECS/EKS/Fargate containers, etc. 10.0 Applications access over port HTTP/80 and HTTPS/443 from customer private IP range can be permitted.
-11.0 Any changes to the security groups which controls the access to the AMS infrastructure must not be permitted without risk acceptance.
-12.0 AMS Security will refer the standards every time a security group is requested to be attached to an instance.
+11.0 Any changes to the security groups which controls the access to the AMS infrastructure must not be permitted without risk acceptanc e.

-ID Technical standard 14.0 Cross account association of private hosted zones with VPCs from AMS to non-AMS account (or non-AMS to AMS account) must be configured only if non-AMS account is owned by the same AMS customer (by confirming that they are under the same AWS Organizat ion account or by matching the email domain with the customer's company name) using internal tools.
+ID Technical standard 12.0 AMS Security will refer the standards every time a security group is requested to be attached to an instance.
+14.0 Cross account association of private hosted zones with VPCs from AMS to non-AMS account (or non-AMS to AMS account) must be configured only if non-AMS account is owned by the same AMS customer (by confirming that they are under the same AWS Organizat ion account or by matching the email domain with the customer's company name) using internal tools.
 15.0 VPC peering connections between accounts that belong to the same customer can be permitted.
 16.0 AMS base AMIs can be shared with non-AMS account as long as both accounts are owned by the same customer (by confirming that they are under the same AWS Organizations account or by matching the email domain with the customer's company name) using internal tools.
 17.0 FTP port 21 must not be configured in any of the security group without a risk acceptance.
 18.0 Cross account network connectivity via transit gateway is permitted as long as all the accounts are owned by the customer.
-19.0 Making a private subnet to public is not permitted 20.0 VPC peering connections with a third party accounts (not owned by the customer) must not be permitted.
+19.0 Making a private subnet to public is not permitted

-ID Technical standard 21.0 Transit Gateway attachment with a third party account (not owned by the customer) must not be permitted.
+ID Technical standard 20.0 VPC peering connections with a third party accounts (not owned by the customer) must not be permitted.
+21.0 Transit Gateway attachment with a third party account (not owned by the customer) must not be permitted.
 22.0 Any network traffic required for AMS to provide the services to customers must not be blocked at the customer network egress point.
 23.0 Inbound ICMP request to Amazon EC2 from the customer infra will require risk notificat ion.
 24.0 Inbound request from public IPs routed to Amazon VPC over DX, VPC-peer, or VPN via security group is allowed.
 25.0 Inbound request from public IPs not routed to Amazon VPC over DX, VPC-peer, or VPN via security group would require a risk acceptance.
 26.0 Outbound ICMP request from Amazon EC2 to any destination is allowed.
+27.0 Security group sharing 27.1 If a security group meets this security standard, then it can be shared between VPCs in the same account and between accounts in the same organization.